euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    resurrected Java-backend :label:`resurrected`

-The term object-resurrection refers to a situation where an object was garbage-collected, but has a finalizer that restores a strong reference to the object.
+The term “object-resurrection” refers to a situation where an object was garbage-collected, but has a finalizer that restores a strong reference to it.
 Note that while resurrection is not recommended – actually the possibility of a resurrection is the main reason why finalizers are not recommended – it is a legal operation.
 So certain GC-heads need to be able to resurrect an underlying Jython-PyObject and thus must have a finalizer.
-Since only certain objects can be subject to a silent reference-graph modification, it is sufficient to let only gc-heads attached to these objects implement finalizers – we use finalizers only where really needed.
+Since only certain objects can be subject to a silent reference-graph modification, it is sufficient to let only GC-heads attached to these objects implement finalizers – we use finalizers only where really needed.